picopoco/GIST-EECS-WinterSchool-Python-2017/README.md

 #### This document is updated by 2017/01/08.

 ### Course Description
+You will build up a Python environment which can be used for your subsequent researches and course works.
+I'll try to give you experiences on data manipulation and analysis, visualization, numerical analysis, optimization through 30 hours course.
+These contents will serve as a alternative (hopefully better) tools of Microsoft® Excel
 ### Day 1 (02/06, Mon) - A Taste of Python and Python Ingredients.
 - - -
 ### Day 2 (02/07, Tue) - Py Filling.